World Primary Immunodeficiency Week 22-29 April 2023

 - Dr Melanie Wong (NSW) - paediatric clinical immunology/allergy specialist and co-chair of the ASCIA Immunodeficiency Strategy

 - Professor Jo Douglass (VIC) - clinical immunology/allergy specialist and co-chair of the ASCIA Immunodeficiency Strategy.

 - Carolyn Dews (NSW), CEO of Immune Deficiencies Foundation Australia (IDFA)

 - Associate Professor Theresa Cole (VIC) - ASCIA President and paediatric clinical immunology/allergy specialist

-This news item was issued on 24 April 2023 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 24 April 2023 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.